ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

 * Set `database.migration.patch.patchInstall` = `true`.
 * Set `database.migration.patch.patchVersion` to the release version (e.g., v1.1.2).

 Patch SQL scripts are located at `charts/ska-dlm/patches/<version>/`.
-They are mounted into the migration pod at `/etc/sql/patch/` and executed in deployment order.
+They are mounted into the migration pod at `/etc/sql/patch/` and executed in alphabetical order.
 The following section provides a breakdown of all patch releases in version order.
 Note: `database.migration.base.baseInstall` and `database.migration.patch.patchInstall` can **not** be true at the same time.

 ## Schema changes by release